 One of the maxims of legal opinions is that they are only as good as the factual information upon which the opining lawyer has relied in rendering the legal opinion.
 The opining lawyer's job of gathering the information necessary to render the legal opinion usually is simplified by the fact that a large part of the transactional due diligence can also be used for the legal opinion.
-As a practical matter, the legal opinion due diligence is subsumed in the transactional due diligence.21
+As a practical matter, the legal opinion due diligence is subsumed in the transactional due diligence.

+Karen S. Rieger and Eric S. Fisher, Maneuvering the Mundane Minefield: A Practical Guide to Legal Opinions in Healthcare Transactions, 32 JOURNAL OF HEALTH LAW 173 (1999).
 In other words, it is vital for the opining lawyer to have correct and accurate information.
-A municipal attorney left out of the transaction itself is robbed of this protection.
-If inaccurate, incomplete or incorrect information provides the basis for a legal opinion, then the drafting attorney should be wary of providing such opinions (assuming the providing attorney knows that the information available to him is inaccurate, or incomplete).
+If inaccurate, incomplete or incorrect information provides the basis for a legal opinion, then the drafting attorney should be wary of providing such opinions.

 Another related problem is when the actual drafting attorney does not have direct knowledge of particular information and has to rely on information provided by others.
 This situation is prevalent for municipal lawyers who are asked to provide opinion letters.
 This potential problem is in play when issuing a "no-violations" opinion.
-A "no-violations" opinion focuses on the current transaction and how it might coordinate or interfere with other existing obligations of the municipality.

-As Professor Lipson stated, "[p]roblems with no-violations opinions may stem at least in part from the factual nature of the opinion.
-Unlike the due authority opinion, which is often based on the attorney's first-hand knowledge of corporate governance actions leading to the transaction, the no-violations opinion might require the lawyer to investigate other transactions, other laws, or general states of affairs with which she has no direct experience."22 Furthermore, "[m]ost of the lawyers interviewed for this project indicated that they had seen transactions change or even fall apart due to information produced in the process of negotiation and opinion drafting, and this was especially true of the no-violations opinion."23 The diligent gathering and examination of such information is an important purpose of opinion letters, especially a "no-violations" letter.
+Professor Lipson stated, "[p]roblems with no-violations opinions may stem at least in part from the factual nature of the opinion.
+Unlike the due authority opinion, which is often based on the attorney's first-hand knowledge of corporate governance actions leading to the transaction, the no-violations opinion might require the lawyer to investigate other transactions, other laws, or general states of affairs with which she has no direct experience."
+Price, Path & Pride, at p.
+78. Furthermore, "[m]ost of the lawyers interviewed for this project indicated that they had seen transactions change or even fall apart due to information produced in the process of negotiation and opinion drafting, and this was especially true of the no-violations opinion."
+Price, Path & Pride, at p.
+79. The diligent gathering and examination of such information is an important purpose of opinion letters.